-The function of the configuration registers is transparent and can be easily understood by reading the Registers section (Section 3) on the page 11.
+The function of the configuration registers is transparent and can be easily understood by reading the Registers section (Chapter 3).

-4.1.2 External / Internal DMA operation
+4.1.2 External/Internal DMA Operation

-The Ethernet MAC can use external or internal DMA engine:
+The Ethernet MAC can use an external or internal DMA engine:

-- external DMA: External DMA core is needed (available from Opencores website).
-This mode is not recommended because it will soon be obsolete. - internal DMA: Core uses internal DMA resources.
+- ✓ An External DMA core is needed.
+This mode is not recommended because it will soon be obsolete. - ✓ The Ethernet IP core uses Internal DMA resources.

-Selection between external and internal DMA is done in the eth_defines.v file.
+The selection between external and internal DMA is made in the eth_defines.v file.